chrisdhalstead/vmware-horizon-postman/README.md

 5. Run the Login request to get the JSON Web Token - you can now run the other requests in the collection until the JWT expires.

-## Horizon 7 Versions
+## Horizon Versions
-Download the collection for your version of Horizon 7
+Download the collection for your installed version of Horizon

 #### Horizon 7.12